Why was my I-485, Application to Adjust Status case denied?

 Example – Vy-Vivian submitted a I-485, Application to Adjust Status.
 Vy-Vivian has gonorrhea.
 She read online that she did not have to submit her I-693, Report of Medical Examination and Vaccination Record, until the date of the adjustment of status interview.
 Vy-Vivian is notified of the interview and makes an appointment for the medical exam (immigration physical) a few days before the appointment.
 Vy-Vivian finds out that she has gonorrhea and that the treatment will take several days/weeks.
 Vy-Vivian is denied her permanent residency on her interview date, since she is ineligible for having a communicable disease.

-For more information on Why was my I-485, Application to Adjust Status case denied a free consultation is your next best step.
+For more information on Why was my I-485, Application to Adjust Status case denied a consultation is your next best step.
 Get the information and legal answers you are seeking by calling (281) 777-1236 today.

 To avoid having your case potentially denied, paying additional filing fees for the same application/petition, and/or spending months or years for a decision, please contact our office so we can help you with your case.